horde/PhpConfigFile/README.md

 # horde/phpconfigfile

 Read and write PHP config files with array or primitives data.
+Provide building blocks for a PHP native schema definition.

 ## Supported formats